mrbobbytables/bamboo/README.md

 * `KEEPALIVED_INTERFACE` - The host interface that keepalived will monitor and use for VRRP traffic.

-* `KEEPALIVED_VIRTUAL_ROUTER_ID` - A unique number from 0 to 255 that should identifiy the VRRP group.
+* `KEEPALIVED_VIRTUAL_ROUTER_ID` - A unique number from 0 to 255 that should identify the VRRP group.
 Master and Backup should have the same value.
 Multiple instances of keepalived can be run on the same host, but each pair **MUST** have a unique virtual router id.

 * `KEEPALIVED_ADVERT_INT` - The VRRP advertisement interval (in seconds).